batur1n/print-moon-calendar/README.md

 Generates an HTML document in the same folder - a moon calendar for current month (data comes from moon.py which I modified slightly)

 Calendar contains moon (lunar) days, moon phases and zodiac signs as well as times of their transitions for each day of the month.
-Timezone is hardcoded to UTC +02:00, language is English.
+Timezone is hardcoded to UTC +02:00, language is __Russian__ (can be changed back to English in generate_html.py code).

 # Acknowledgements